yiisoft/docs/018-widgets.md

 ### Names

-- Unlike other classes, methods that return a clone of the object with some properties modified, are not prefixed.
+- Unlike other classes, methods that return a clone of the object with some properties modified, aren't prefixed.
-- Keep method names as short as possible but do not hurt readability.
+- Keep method names as short as possible but don't hurt readability.

 ### Boolean flags

-Method that correspond to boolean attribute should be named after the attribute and accept a boolean flag argument.
+The Method that corresponds to boolean attribute should be named after the attribute and accept a boolean flag argument.